 Research at the Department of Psychosis Studies in the Institute of Psychiatry, Psychology, and Neuroscience (IoPPN) is world-leading, with both local and global impact.
 Our staff are recognised globally as innovators of high-quality translational research.
 Set within the context of the famous Maudsley hospital, we have a rich history of pioneering academics, which endures today.
 Our staff continue to produce trailblazing research, often challenging accepted thought to explore new approaches, provide new perspectives, and develop new technology to shed light on psychosis.

-Find out more about research themes and specific projects at our research pages.
+Find out more about research themes and specific projects.

 Clinical Innovation and Translation